XinGuu/CSE584-Fall2024/Faulty-Science-Questions.md

 #### **3. Analysis of Results**

-The experimental results reveal a significant impact of question complexity on the performance of both ChatGPT and Claude.
+The experimental results demonstrate a significant impact of question complexity on the performance of both ChatGPT and Claude.
 Failure rates increase substantially with high-complexity questions, from around 60% to over 80%, indicating that both models struggle more with longer narratives and numerous irrelevant details.
 Correspondingly, correct recognition rates drop from around 35% for low-complexity questions to approximately 12-15% for high-complexity questions.
 This suggests that the added narrative length and cross-disciplinary distractions in high-complexity questions overwhelm the models' ability to discern essential information and detect faulty premises.

 ---
 # Conclusion